-VR Playback can only be watched by a user in Ovation who is wearing a VR headset.
-But what if a user wanted to watch it outside of the headset, or email it to a friend, or post it on YouTube?
+Playback can only be watched by a user in the Ovation application.
+But what if a user wanted to watch it outside of the application, or email it to a friend, or post it on YouTube?
 That's where Video Capture comes in.
-Video Capture captures a 2D video from VR Playback.
+Video Capture captures a 2D video from Playback.

 In order to begin capturing a video, the desired Recording must be under review and loaded for playback.
 The Recording must be one that the signed-in user created; it cannot be a Recording that was shared with them.